Turkey, Greece trade accusations over 92 naked migrants - KESQ

 Associated Press

-ANKARA, Turkey (AP) — Turkey and Greece traded accusations 92 migrants who were found naked at their joint border, a day after the United Nations called for an investigation into the incident.
-Greece’s migration miniter tweeted a photo of the migrants on Saturday, accusing Turkey of pushing them into Greece, prompting Turkey to accuse Greece of engaging in “fake news.”
-On Monday, Turkey’s foreign minister again rejected the allegation and accused Athens of “shameless and reckless” behavior.
-He also took aim at European Union nations, accusing them of encouraging EU-member Greece to “slander” Turkey.
-The Greek government’s spokesman, Giannis Oikonomou, meanwhile, charged that Turkey was “continuing to openly instrumentalize migrants and even with unprecedented and unthinkable practices of barbarism.”
+ANKARA, Turkey (AP) — Turkey and Greece have traded accusations 92 migrants who were found naked at their joint border.
+The mutual recrimination on Monday came a day after the United Nations called for an investigation into Friday’s incident.
+Greece’s migration minister tweeted a photo of the migrants on Saturday.
+He accused Turkey of pushing them into Greece.
+That prompted Turkey to accuse Greece of engaging in “fake news.”
+Turkey’s foreign minister on Monday again rejected the allegation and accused Athens of “shameless and reckless” behavior.
+He also took aim at European Union nations.
+He accused them of encouraging EU-member Greece to “slander” Turkey.
+The Greek government’s spokesman charged that Turkey was “continuing to openly instrumentalize migrants.”